I was trapped working in my successful business

 Are You Deferring Life Until Retirement?

-Many people go to that “place” to work at that “time” every day.
-Work hard, save hard, sacrifice time and lifestyle for the promise of freedom and money when they reach retirement.
+Many people are doing just that, going to that “place” to work at that “time” every day.
+Working hard, saving hard, sacrificing time and lifestyle for the promise of freedom and money when they reach retirement.

-Unfortunately for many, when they get to retirement age, finally have the time and money to enjoy everything they have sacrificed their life for, they run out of the one thing that they really need to enjoy it – their health.
+Unfortunately for many, by the time they get to retirement age and finally have the time and money to enjoy everything they have sacrificed their life for, they run out of the one thing that they really need to enjoy it – their health.

 The Back Story….